Word Meanings - UNAVOIDABLE - Book Publishers vocabulary database

 Incapable of error in defining doctrines touching faith or morals.
 See Papal infallibility, under Infallibility. (more info) 1.
 Not fallible; not capable of erring; entirely exempt from liability to mistake; unerring; inerrable.
 Dryden.
 2. Not - FIXATION

 1. The act of fixing, or the state of being fixed.
 An unalterable fixation of resolution.
 Killingbeck.
 To light, created in the first day, God gave no proper place or fixation.
 Sir W. Raleigh.
-Marked stiffness or absolute fixation of - FIXABLE
+Marked stiffness or absolute fixation of - INEVITABLE

 1. Not evitable; incapable of being shunned; unavoidable; certain.
 "The inevitable hour."
 Gray.
 It was inevitable; it was necessary; it was planted in the nature of things.
 Burke.
 2. Irresistible.
 "Inevitable charms."
-Dryden. - FIXIDITY
+Dryden. - FIXABLE

 Fixedness.
 Boyle. - UNAVOIDABLE